#72 ~ EXHIBITION ANNOUNCEMENT: March 19 – extended until July 9, 2021

 Guest Curator: Lise Marlowe

-NOTE: The exhibition may be visited in-person by prior appointment.
-Masks must be worn.
-Call (215) 887-8700.
-Portions of the exhibition are available on YouTube at Temple Judea Museum.
+NOTE: Portions of the exhibition are available on YouTube at Temple Judea Museum.
 Choose the Play List: Journey into Darkness

-BACKGROUND INFORMATION: HAMEC is exhibiting paintings by the late Harry Somers and sculptural reliefs by the late Frank Root.
+BACKGROUND INFORMATION: HAMEC exhibited paintings by the late Harry Somers and sculptural reliefs by the late Frank Root.
 TJM is exhibiting objects from its collection of Holocaust and Acts of Oppression and Resistance.

 Guest Curator, LISE MARLOWE, a teacher at Elkins Park Middle School, who won the History Channel’s teacher of the year award in 2006, is largely responsible for the idea for this joint exhibition.
 She is active with HAMEC and is also a KI member, and former KI teacher.